 Writing a whole of life plan on a reviewable premium basis provides the highest benefit amount for the lowest initial premium.

+When Mary went to see her adviser, they recommended that Mary take out a Pegasus Whole of Life plan with reviewable premiums with an amount of cover of £200,000.
+Mary is 60, a non-smoker and in good health so her initial premium is £100.53.
 Writing a whole of life plan on a reviewable premium basis provides the highest benefit amount for the lowest initial premium.
 Mary’s premium will remain unchanged for the first 10 years, but then will be reviewed every five years thereafter.
 Premiums will increase significantly at each review, however in the periods between these reviews there may be an opportunity to reduce the sum assured on the plan as her liability changes over time, which would reduce the impact on the premium.

 These plans can also be written on a guaranteed premium basis.
 With a guaranteed premium, the premium is calculated at the start of your client’s plan and won’t change unless the amount of cover changes.
 This may be more suitable for someone who has no ability or no desire to reduce their liability or just wants the certainty of how much their cover will cost throughout the rest of their life.